veltzer/openbook/README.md

 chat with me at [![gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/veltzer/mark.veltzer)

 ## What is OpenBook?
 OpenBook is a Jazz real book constructed with free software.
-A real book simply means a big book with lots ofJazz tunes or standards as they are more widely known.
+A real book simply means a big book with lots of Jazz tunes or standards as they are more widely known.

 ## Where is the project's website?
 https://veltzer.github.io/openbook